Yashkapoor321/Multi-Search-Engine/README.md

 - # Special Thanks to Mentor Tejal Mohod

-I would like to extend my heartfelt gratitude to my mentor, Tejal Mohod, for being the guiding force behind the successful completion of my project.
+I would like to extend my gratitude to my mentor, Tejal Mohod, for being the guiding force behind the successful completion of my project.

 ## Contributing